When is a car considered a classic?

 Each state has its own definition for what's considered a classic vehicle.
 If your car qualifies, the license plates they issue may use different labeling — like antique, classic, historic, and vintage — depending on your car.
 Note that age is only one factor states consider for your car's registration type.
 They may also consider its weight and manufacturing.

 Some states may also apply limitations on classic car use that are stricter than your insurer's.
 For example, while classic car insurance policies might permit occasional recreational use, some states may restrict your car's use to specific purposes like driving directly to classic car events or participating in parades.
 Contact your state's BMV or DMV to find out their requirements for your vehicle.
+Find out the steps for registering a classic car.

 Is my car a classic, vintage, or antique vehicle?